AIMultiple ResearchAIMultiple ResearchAIMultiple Research

 The automation of tasks traditionally performed by human workers can raise concerns about job displacement, potentially affecting workforce morale and having broader societal impacts.

-Retraining programs and workforce adaptation strategies are essential to address this risk.
+Retraining programs and workforce adaptation strategies are crucial for mitigating this risk.

-Check out RPA job loss to learn about job displacement in AI and automation.
+Check out AI job loss to learn about job displacement in AI and automation.

 Generative AI models may produce designs or recommendations that are innovative but impractical, unsafe, or cost-inefficient for actual production.